 Upon determining that an individual matches current research criteria, Science Care pays all costs associated with donation.
-This includes transportation from the place of passing, filing of the death certificate.
+This includes transportation from the place of passing and filing of the death certificate.
 Tissue not recovered for research and education is cremated and returned in 3-5 weeks (if requested).

 To order certified death certificates, please visit VitalChek.

 Go here to complete the online registry form.

 After joining, you will receive an email with registration cards that you can print out.
 You will also receive a set of cards by regular mail.
 We ask that you inform your family or those responsible for your arrangements about your wish to donate as they are likely the ones to call Science Care either at your entry onto hospice care or at the time of passing.